Rkabacoff/SCASA41/video.md

 ![](video.png)

-An video version of this workshop is currently being edited and will appear here.
+A video version of this workshop is currently being edited and will appear here.